huggingface/datasets/datasets/code_x_glue_cc_code_refinement/README.md

 ### Source Data

+#### Initial Data Collection and Normalization

 Downloaded from GitHub Archive every public GitHub event between March 2011 and October 2017 and used the Google BigQuery APIs.
 [More Information Needed]

+#### Who are the source language producers?

+Software Engineering developers.

 ### Annotations